CleverseAcademy/exercises/foundation-js.md

     > Related to `transpose(arr, w, h)` above

     `transposable(arr, w, h)` returns a boolean, indicating whether the array `arr` could be transposed with `w` and `h`.

-    An array would be transpose with `w` and `h` if the transposed arrays all contains the same length, that is, they can form a rectangle.
+It is considered transposable if the resulting 2D array can form a rectangle (all rows have uniform length).

     ```javascript
     const image = [1, 0, 1, 0, 1, 1]; // len = 6